microsoft/language-server-protocol/_overviews/lsif.md

 request('file:///Users/dirkb/sample/test.ts', { line: 10, character: 17 }, 'textDocument/hover') -> Hover;
 ```

-So the LSIF needs to emit for document:
+So the LSIF needs to emit for documents:
 - the request method
 - the LSP results for the [document, method] tuple.

-And for every range in a document that can provide an LSP request result
+And for every range in a document that can provide a LSP request result:
 - the request method
 - the range information
 - the LSP result for the [document, range, method] tuple.

-Besides these domain requirements we think that the following technical once are important as well:
+Besides these domain requirements we believe that the following technical once are important as well:

 - it should be possible to emit data as soon as it is available to allow streaming rather than large memory requirements.
 For example, emitting data for a document should be done for each file as parsing progresses.
 - it should be easy to add additional requests later on.

 We came to the conclusion that the most flexible way to emit this is a graph, where edges represent the method and vertices are documents, ranges or request results.
 This data could then be stored as JSON or read into a database.
+Please note that this doesn't imply the use of a graph database.
+For a prove of concept we stored the index in a SQL database.

 Assume there is a file `/Users/dirkb/sample.ts` and we want to store the folding range information with it then the indexer emits two vertices: one representing the document with its URI `file:///Users/dirkb/sample.ts` and the other representing the folding result.
 In addition, an edge would be emitted representing the `textDocument/foldingRange` request.